 New Orleans Theme Party

 Mardi Gras is one of the most exciting events of the year.
 You can participate in a variety of activities to commemorate the occasion.
 The date for Mardi Gras, which means Fat Tuesday, changes every year, but it is always 46 days before Easter.
-It is a time for rejoicing because it is the day before Lent begins – the weeks leading up to Easter that is traditionally spent fasting or giving up luxuries.
+It is a time for rejoicing, as it is the day before Lent begins – the weeks leading up to Easter that are traditionally spent fasting or giving up luxuries.

-With many states reopening, you might want to throw a small party and invite your friends.
+With many states reopening amidst the pandemic, you might want to throw a small party and invite your friends.
 Celebrate your reunion with some enthusiastic New Orleans air!
 We have put together an exclusive guide to walk you step-by-step through hosting your own Mardi Gras Celebration for your friends, family, co-workers, and/or community members.

 There are three colors associated with Mardi Gras: purple (symbolizes justice), green (symbolizes faith), and gold (symbolizes power).
 Using this color theme, we have put together recommendations on decorations you can buy or make at home, party favors, and an event menu!